On this page you’ll find some historical background about the Jewish community in Sudan. You can find first hand accounts of life in Sudan here.

 In 1977 seventeen of the graves in the Jewish cemetery at Khartoum were airlifted and reburied in Jerusalem.
 Many more graves remain in Sudan, but only fourteen have whole or partial remaining headstones.
 The community's ten Torah scrolls were salvaged and are now homed in synagogues frequented by the former Jews of Sudan.

-Today, members of the old Jewish community of Sudan live, for the most part, in Israel, America, England and Geneva.
+Today, the majority of Sudanese Jews live in Israel, America, England and Geneva.
 On their way to these countries they settled in many different places, building up their businesses and learning their trades.
 However, they remain a close-knit community - always ready to welcome each other into their homes and offer support in times of need.
-They remain united by their memories, experiences and identity formed in the Jewish community of Sudan.
+They remain united by their memories, experiences and identity formed in Sudan.